 L-carnitine also has a secondary function of helping remove some waste products from the cells to prevent them from accumulating and causing problems.

 In addition to its core functions, L-carnitine may also pose some other benefits to the body.
 These include:

 L-carnitine may help with some markers of heart health, although the research is still ongoing.

 Supplementation may help improve L-carnitine levels in a failing heart, which could boost heart health and circulation in the short term following a heart attack.
 Supplementation may also help with symptoms of heart failure, such as chest pain and arrhythmia.

 At times, cancer treatments, such as chemotherapy, may cause a person to become deficient in L-carnitine.
-In these cases, L-carnitine supplements may help reduce symptoms such as fatigue and weakness.
+In these cases, L-carnitine supplements may help

 Researchers are currently studying the compound as a possible way to prevent tissue damage due to chemotherapy, but this research is in the early stages.